wyatt-cuypers/wyatt-cuypers/README.md

 # Hello!
 My name is Wyatt
 I am a North Dakota State University alumni as of May 2023.
 I currently work as a Software Engineer at 701x, working mainly in React and React Native.
-I have extensive experience in TypeScript, JavaScript, Ruby, Java, C#, REST APIs and fullstack development
+I have extensive experience in TypeScript, JavaScript, Ruby, Java, C#, REST APIs and fullstack development.

 # Experience
 ### 701x - Fargo, ND